ipfs/interop/README.md

 ### As a project

-This module declares peer dependencies of `ipfs`, `ipfs-http-client` and `go-ipfs` so if you have `ipfs-interop` as a dependecy of your project, simply add the extra IPFS dependencies:
+This module declares peer dependencies of `ipfs`, `ipfs-http-client`, `kubo-rpc-client` and `go-ipfs` so if you have `ipfs-interop` as a dependecy of your project, simply add the extra IPFS dependencies:

 ```json
 {